JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 64. Reviewed memory_mapped_file.
 Now has explicit unmapview, and sets last modified time on file.
 65. Improved logging (revised 61) to avoid spurious warnings (e.g. unreferenced parameters when logging is disabled at compile time).
 66. Changed cdrom lock/unlock feature not to throw (noexcept).
 Now any problems are logged and ignored.
-67. Addressed unit tests (logger tests broken)
+67. Addressed unit tests (logger tests broken).
-68. Fixed a residual thread issue in the file_logger
+68. Fixed a residual thread issue in the file_logger.
-69. Fixed logger #define glitch that was raising a compiler warning with some parameters
+69. Fixed logger #define glitch that was raising a compiler warning with some parameters.
-70. Rationalized the progress parameter passing (reworked Ripper)
+70. Rationalized the progress parameter passing (reworked Ripper).
+71. Extending tests, and attending to unit test issues.
+Made one correction to dll exports in devicetypedirectory.hpp a static member was invisible to unit test dlls.
+Intent is to confirm basic logging initialization supports use of logging in unit tests (reliably) so that we have a start point for test-driven logging improvements.

 TODO: